 Solar is Expensive

 Installing solar panels on your roof or with a ground mount system will save you money in the long run, but it’s not a cheap purchase upfront.
-The Federal tax credit has been increased and extended through 2023, which will definitely help reduce the cost, but it is still a substantial upfront investment.
+For most Americans, the 30% tax credit is a big help in offsetting this expense.

 Don't forget that just as your home is an expensive upfront investment, solar WILL save you a LOT of money over time!
-On average over 20 years, you’re likely to save up to or over $20,000!
+In most cases, wee can design a system to product 100% of your annual electricity usage!
+This will not only save you on your monthly utility bill, but also protect you from increasing rates in the future.

 Are solar panels inefficient?